Really Saying Something: The Platinum Collection

 Really Saying Something: The Platinum Collection is one of several greatest hits collections by British girl group Bananarama, released in 2005.
-It was the second hits package released by Warner Music Group, the parent company of Bananarama's label London Records.
+It was the second hits package released by Warner Music Group, the parent company of Bananarama's label, London Records.
 (The first was The Very Best of Bananarama in 2001.)

 The 2005 compilation contains both singles and album tracks.
-Several songs were included on a Bananarama hits package for the first time.
-The collection also includes the song called "State I'm In" from their 1984 eponymous Bananarama album, which wasn't released as a single but had a music video shot for it.
+For the first time, several songs were included on a Bananarama hits package.
+The collection also includes the song "State I'm In" from their 1984 eponymous Bananarama album, which wasn't released as a single but had a music video shot for it.